TEXT-S&P summary: Telekom Malaysia Bhd.

 The stable outlook reflects our view that the growth in TM's nonvoice services, mainly from broadband and data, will continue to offset the gradually declining revenue from its fixed-line telephony operations.
 The outlook also factors in our expectation that debt will not materially increase to fund either capital expenditure or any special dividend payments.

-We could lower the rating on TM if higher-than-anticipated capital spending and dividend payouts weaken the company's financial metrics, such that the ratio of debt to EBITDA approaches 2.5x.
+We could lower the rating on TM if higher-than-anticipated capital spending and dividend payouts weaken the company's financial metrics, including the ratio of adjusted debt to EBITDA approaching 2.5x.